 - I am a member of the Leicester Counselling Centre and am one of their clinical assessors.

-- My current standard fees for individual counselling are £50 per session.
-Each session is 60 minutes.
+- My current standard fees for individual counselling are £45 a session.

 - I offer a 10% discount on my standard fee if sessions are booked in blocks of 4 and paid in advance.